raghuram-gs/web-authentication-authorization/Readme.md

-# How I understood OAuth2.0 and OpenId Connect concepts
+# OAuth2.0 and OpenId Connect concepts

 ## The evolution of authentication